Marco Scutaro: Oakland Athletics (2004–2007)

-Toronto Blue Jays
+Toronto Blue Jays (2008–2009)

 On November 18, 2007, Scutaro was traded to the Toronto Blue Jays for minor league pitchers Kristian Bell and Graham Godfrey.

 Scutaro was the Jays' third baseman for at least a month, after teammate Scott Rolen injured a finger, and then Scutaro returned to a starter's role after teammate David Eckstein injured his right hip flexor on May 6.
 Shortly after Eckstein's return, Eckstein and Blue Jays teammate Aaron Hill collided trying to catch a fly ball.
 Hill suffered from concussion-like symptoms, and Scutaro filled in at second base.

-Scutaro was the starting shortstop for the Blue Jays in 2009, and had his best season to date, achieving career highs in almost every offensive category: 12 home runs, 60 runs batted in, 35 doubles, 235 total bases, 162 hits, 100 runs, 14 stolen bases, and 90 walks in 574 at-bats, all while playing slick defense all year.
+Scutaro was the starting shortstop for the Blue Jays in 2009, and had his best season to date, achieving career highs in almost every offensive category: 12 home runs, 60 runs batted in, 35 doubles, 235 total bases, 162 hits, 100 runs, 14 stolen bases, and 90 walks in 574 at-bats, while playing excellent defense.

-Boston Red Sox
+Boston Red Sox (2010–2011)

 On December 3, 2009, Scutaro agreed to a two-year, $11 million deal with the Boston Red Sox.
 The deal also included a third-year mutual option.
 On April 12, 2010, Scutaro recorded the first hit in Target Field history on a single up the middle in the first inning off Minnesota Twins starter Carl Pavano.
 Soon after, Scutaro was caught stealing second base, making him the first out recorded at the Twins' new ballpark.

 In his first season with the team, Scutaro set a number of career highs, including games (150), at-bats (632), hits (174) and doubles (38) while suffering for much of the season with a right shoulder injury which forced him out of practice.

-Colorado Rockies
+Colorado Rockies (2012)

 On October 30, 2011, the Red Sox and Scutaro agreed to exercise their mutual contract option.
 Then, on January 21, 2012, Scutaro was traded to the Colorado Rockies for pitcher Clayton Mortensen.